-I welcome the opportunity to teach courses at the graduate and undergraduate levels in the following areas: decision-making, leadership, communications, introduction to psychology, behavioral economics, decision making, data science, statistics in R, and research methods.
+I welcome the opportunity to teach courses at the graduate and undergraduate levels in the following areas: health communications, health psychology, decision-making, research methods, applied machine learning, and statistical methods.

-I am gratified by the positive feedback I have received thus far on my presentations, my work with MBA students, and mentoring efforts.
+I am gratified by the positive feedback I have received thus far on my presentations, my work with master students, and mentoring efforts.
 I look forward to honing my teaching style and making a continuous impact in the classroom as I progress throughout my career.